webdevteacher/Responsive-Grid/README.md

 # Responsive-Grid
 This repository is gonna host some responsive grid examples.
-Fill free to get some inspiration.
+Feel free to get some inspiration.